 HAM looks after an art collection that belongs to all residents of Helsinki, consisting of 9,000 works of art spreading out from Tennis Palace to every corner of the city.
 HAM wants to bring joy and boldness to the city.

-HAM’s collection includes over 9,000 works of art, of which approximately 3,500 can be found in public spaces such as schools, health centres and city offices.
-The most visible portion of the collection are the public sculptures located in Helsinki’s streets, marketplaces and parks.
+The HAM Collection includes over 9,000 works, of which about 3,500 are found the city’s in public spaces, both indoors and outside.
+The most visible part of the collection are the public sculptures located in the streets, squares and parks of the city.
+Art is present in the everyday lives of the people of Helsinki.
+It is everywhere that local residents, visitors, tourists and city employees find themselves in their daily life.
 The aim is for art to have an equal presence in all parts of the city.